Most Library materials circulate for 21 days except:

-Reference Materials — cannot be checked out
+Reference Materials — Cannot be checked out

-Cultural Passes — 1 day
+Cultural Pass — 1 day

-All other DVDs now check out for 21 days.
 You may renew most items up to four times.
 Best-sellers and items reserved

 by another patron cannot be renewed.
 Exceptions to the above are clearly marked on the item.
 If you have a question